kutis96/wiprog/README.md

 ## What is this?

-An Arduino project for ESP8266, using SPIFFS for storage of static files.
+An Arduino project for ESP8266, using LittleFS for storage of static files.

 It's a thing that programs SPI flash chips when asked to do so!